For ABOG 2020 WRITTEN Exam Candidates

 MFM 2020 ORAL Exam Candidates

 It’s still early in the process, but you’re smart to start thinking about this now.
 Next April will be here before you know it.
 What should you be working on right now?
 If you haven’t done so already, this is a great time to just get organized.
 You should have a clear idea about which project you’re submitting as your thesis.
-Do you have your thesis affidavit signed by your program director?
-You’ll need a copy of that, and PD’s are busy folks, so it might be a good idea to try and snag that signature now.
-It’s also a good time to download the ABOG bulletin so you know exactly how to format your thesis, and your case lists.
+Consider getting a thesis review done BEFORE the submission deadline.
+It’s also a good time to download the ABOG bulletin so you know exactly how to format your thesis and your case lists.
 Remember to de-identify your institution.
-The thesis can be formatted like the green or gray journal.
-If it has been published, then most journal’s formats are also acceptable.
 The case list format is set by ABOG.
 Spreadsheets and other software cannot be used.
-You should also be looking around for interesting cases to compile – it never hurts to have too many cases, you can always comb through the list and choose the best ones later.
+You should also be collecting cases now - fill your list early in the year - you can always comb through the list and choose the best ones later.
 The more you prepare now, the easier it will be when the deadlines approach!